British Columbia: Economy

 BC's economy is diverse, with service-producing industries accounting for the largest portion of the province's GDP.
 It is the terminus of two transcontinental railways, and the site of 27 major marine cargo and passenger terminals.
 Though less than 5 percent of its vast 944735 km2 land is arable, the province is agriculturally rich (particularly in the Fraser and Okanagan valleys), because of milder weather near the coast and in certain sheltered southern valleys.

 Its climate encourages outdoor recreation and tourism, though its economic mainstay has long been resource extraction, principally logging, farming, and mining.
 Vancouver, the province's largest city, serves as the headquarters of many western-based natural resource companies.
 It also benefits from a strong housing market and a per capita income well above the national average.
 While the coast of British Columbia and some valleys in the south-central part of the province have mild weather, the majority of its land mass experiences a cold-winter-temperate climate similar to the rest of Canada.
 The Northern Interior region has a subarctic climate with very cold winters.
 The climate of Vancouver is by far the mildest winter climate of the major Canadian cities, with nighttime January temperatures averaging above the freezing point.

 British Columbia has a history of being a resource dominated economy, centred on the forestry industry but also with fluctuating importance in mining.
 Employment in the resource sector has fallen steadily as a percentage of employment, and new jobs are mostly in the construction and retail/service sectors.
-It now has the highest percentage of service industry jobs in the west, constituting 72 percent of industry (compared to 60 percent Western Canadian average).
+It now has the highest percentage of service industry jobs in the west, constituting 72 percent of industry, compared to the 60 percent Western Canadian average.
 The largest section of this employment is in finance, insurance, real estate and corporate management; however, many areas outside of metropolitan areas are still heavily reliant on resource extraction.
 With its film industry known as Hollywood North, the Vancouver region is the third-largest feature film production location in North America, after Los Angeles and New York City.

-The economic history of British Columbia is replete with tales of dramatic upswings and downswings, and this boom and bust pattern has influenced the politics, culture and business climate of the province.
+The economic history of British Columbia is replete with tales of dramatic upswings and downswings.
+This boom and bust pattern has influenced the politics, culture and business climate of the province.
 Economic activity related to mining in particular has widely fluctuated with changes in commodity prices over time, with documented costs to community health.

 In 2020, British Columbia had the third-largest GDP in Canada, with a GDP of $309 billion and a GDP per capita of $60,090.
 British Columbia's debt-to-GDP ratio is edging up to 15.0 percent in fiscal year 2019–20, and it is expected to reach 16.1 percent by 2021–22.
 British Columbia's economy experienced strong growth in recent years with a total growth rate of 9.6% from 2017 to 2021, a growth rate that was second in the country.